 According to many historical artifacts, the history of coffee has its roots in the Arab world.
 Also, they are the ones who spread the coffee culture across the globe.

-You might be wondering about the origin of coffee is from tropical regions.
+You might be wondering about the origin of coffee from tropical regions.
 Then how did Arabs learn to drink coffee?
 We understand your doubts.
 But coffee is a heritage of the Arab world.
 You will find a picture of a Dallah, which is Arabic for a coffee pot, on one dirham coins in the Arab world.

 Yemenis were the first people to bring coffee to the Arab world.
 Also, they were the first ones to have coffee as a drink.
-They believed that this drink helped them complete long pilgrimages to the Mecca.
+They believed that this drink helped them complete long pilgrimages to Mecca.

 There is another story that says an Ethiopian Shepard first discovered coffee.
 One day when he was out grazing his livestock, he discovered the first coffee bush.
 He noticed after his livestock has eaten the fruit from that bush, they were acting hyperactive.
-The shepherd, known as Kaldi, brought back some coffee beans with him and discovered its energizing effects on the human body.
+The shepherd, known as Kaldi, brought back some coffee beans with him and discovered their energizing effects on the human body.

 Coffee Arriving in Europe